metarelate/terminology-server/README.txt

 (option 2 is suggested).

-The system offers a variety of command whose explanation can be obtained via the tsc.bat help COMMANDNAME option.
+The system offers a variety of command whose explanation can be obtained via the tsc.sh help COMMANDNAME option.
 There are for main command:
-1) tsc.bat ingest : to import a terminology in the system
+1) tsc.sh ingest : to import a terminology in the system
-2) tsc.bat tag : to tag the current state of a terminology
+2) tsc.sh tag : to tag the current state of a terminology
-3) tsc.bat web : opens a web interface for admistration
+3) tsc.sh web : opens a web interface for admistration
-4) tsc.bat publish : publishes the terminology.
+4) tsc.sh publish : publishes the terminology.
 This command has three
 modalities:
 A) -web : publishes the terminology as a set of files, to be served by the web server via content negotiation (requires some web-server configuration)